surenbika/docker-app/README.md

 # To scale up:
 create 2 More VMs, install docker on them(VM2 and VM3)

-install docker swarm on VM1
+#Install docker swarm on VM1
 https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/

-create docker cluster
+#Create docker cluster
 docker swarm init

 join from other VMs, so that all 3 VMs are in a cluster